About

 As professional educators and librarians, we were frustrated by continuing blindspots in reviews of literature by/about BIPOC, adoptees, and young people experiencing family separation.
 While there are resources available for adoptees, adoptive families, birth families, and adoption professionals there is a gap in review content available for librarians and teachers.
 Our intent is for this site to be used as guidance for after purchasing the book for a home or school library when you sit down to read it with children or hand it to a teen reader.

-All views expressed here are our own and do not reflect the views and opinions of our employers or the communities and organizations that we are affiliated with.
+All views expressed here are our own and do not reflect the views and opinions of our employers or the communities and organizations with which we are affiliated.

 (Founder & Contributor)

-María Valiente is a Guatemalan adoptee, experienced educator, and school librarian.
-She has served on book review committees locally and nationally.
-She is active in adoptee spaces and passionate about building community through books.
-She has one cat, Luna, and dog, Machu.
+Maria is a Guatemalan adoptee, librarian, educator, and creative.
+She has served on book review committees and currently writes as a reviewer for Publishers Weekly.
+The Adoptee Bookshelf was born out of a desire to provide resources to adoptees, their families, and educators to create more inclusive spaces for adoptees.
+She is passionate about building community through books.
 You can follow Mari for more bookish content @msvtheadoptee on social media.

 Contributors